supervisely-ecosystem/iterate-over-project/README.md

-# Quickstart  - iterate over a Supervisely project using Python SDK
+# Quickstart  - iterate over a Supervisely project using Python SDK123
 ## [Read in Supervisely Developer portal](https://developer.supervise.ly/getting-started/python-sdk-tutorials/iterate-over-a-project)

 In this article, we will learn how to iterate through a project with annotated data in python.
 It is one of the most frequent operations in Superviely Apps and python automation scripts.